josh-collinsworth/joco-sveltekit/src/lib/content/posts/goodbye-griff.md

 <img alt="Griff, waiting anxiously in his travel bag to be transported wherever we were going next" src="/images/post_images/griff/griff-bag.jpg" loading="lazy" />

-I'm lucky to have worked in a dog-friendly office for several years.
+I'm lucky to have worked in dog-friendly offices for several years.
 Griff got to visit many times—he _loved_ it—and I'm happy he was able to make friends there.
 My coworkers would often send me DMs to tell me about the funny things Griff did that day.

 He didn't always like other dogs.
 He was kind of funny about that, actually; he was an incorrigible curmudgeon, even when he was relatively young.
 He couldn't stand too much noise or excitement, and would let you know with a loud bark if things were getting a little too feisty.
 Whether it was a puppy who just wanted to play, people running or roughhousing, or too much tickling, he would always jump in with a harsh vocalization, as if to say, _hey you kids!
 Knock that off!_